 Disinfect the toilet and the walls behind it.
 Most people tend to forget this, making it one of the dirtiest spots in your home.

-Empty the garbage cans.
-Mop your floors.
+Empty the garbage cans and clean your floors.

-Deep Clean Kitchen
+8. Deep Clean the Kitchen

 Stove, Oven, and Microwave

 Tidy up the pantry and throw away any expired food.
-While doing this, take stock of all holiday ingredients and make note of any you need to restock.
+While doing this, take stock of all normal holiday ingredients and make note of any you need to restock.

-Also check stock of any paper products that might be needed during the season, especially plastic wrap, foil, storage bags, etc.
+Also check the stock of any paper products that might be needed during the season, especially plastic wrap, foil, storage bags, etc.

 Cabinets and Drawers

-Check drawers and cabinets for any dirt and dust that has built up.
+Check your drawers and cabinets for any dirt and dust that has built up.
 Vacuum and wash out as necessary.

 Grab a couple Clorox wipes and sanitize all knobs, door handles, and light switches throughout your entire house.
 I find that starting at one end of the house and moving through each room helps me make sure I don’t miss any.